banner-image

 • Airport pick up and departure transfer

-• Tibet travel permit and all other necessary permits to Tibet
+• Necessary Tibet travel permits

 • All entrance ticket fees for all tourist sites listed in the itinerary